 13 referencing papers on vertebrates, two of which also deal with sexual dimorphism research,

 and then, finally, there was 1 salamander paper including a discussion of sex differences.

 We can see that references to Goldman and Nottebohm’s 1983 paper were pretty much confined to the realm of avian brain research.
 The ANG part of the paper was more frequently referenced than the results in sexual dimorphism research.
 And only a very minor part of the referencing papers deals, like the 1983 paper, with sexual dimorphisms and ANG at the same time.
 It is particularly striking that not a single one out of the 549 citing papers I looked at attempts to make any inference from Nottebohm’s findings to sexual dimorphisms in mammals and primates, let alone in humans.

 To summarize very quickly: brain sex difference research and ANG research were initially very closely intertwined, and not only in Nottebohm’s research.

-I will talk a bit more about later similarly striking overlaps later, and, after that, reflect a bit on what this episode tells us about the emergence and stabilization of plasticity research as a new subfield within the neuroscientific discipline.
+I will keep reflecting on what this episode tells us about the emergence and stabilization of plasticity research as a new subfield within the neuroscientific discipline.
 But for now, back to the work I get paid for (= grading papers and prepping for class!).